Amortization vs Depreciation: What Are the Differences?

 • Depreciation often uses straight-line or accelerated methods; amortization typically follows a straight-line schedule.

-• Depreciation reflects wear and tear on physical assets, whereas amortization accounts for non-physical assets’ value decline.
+• Depreciation reflects wear and tear on physical assets, whereas amortization accounts for non-physical assets’ decline in value.

 Amortization vs Depreciation